Upper Back Pain Causes

 By Annie Hansen //

 Back pain is the worst.
 Anywhere!
-Upper, middle, lower, it doesn’t matter where it’s located, back pain is very uncomfortable.
-We have discussed lower back pain causes, lower back pain relief, and gave some lower back pain stretches at home.
+Upper, middle, lower, it doesn’t matter where the pain is located, it can be unbelievably uncomfortable.

 Upper back pain is less common than lower back pain.
 Your upper back is the region right below the neck (cervical spine) and just above the low back (lumbar spine).
 The upper back is also known as the thoracic spine.